ratticon/odpt-trainboard-pi-lcd/README.md

 - Python 3 or later (3.7 at time of writing)
 - An internet connection
+- An ODPT API key from https://developer-tokyochallenge.odpt.org/en/info

+# Important
-- An ODPT API key from https://developer-tokyochallenge.odpt.org/en/info Before running this script, export your API as an environment variable with the command: export ODPT_API_KEY="PASTE_YOUR_KEY_HERE"
+Before running this script, export your API as an environment variable with the command:

+    export ODPT_API_KEY="PASTE_YOUR_KEY_HERE"

 # More Info
 For more info on how to set up: